-$$\mathcal{J} = \sum{i=1}^{5} \mathcal{D}(M_i, C{L_i}) C_D(M_i, C{L_i})$$ (3)
+$$\mathcal{J} = \sum{i=1}^{5} \mathcal{D}(M_i, C{L_i}) C_D(M_i, C{L_i}) \qquad \dots (3)$$ where the design weights are selected such that the nominal operating condition has a two-fold priority over all other design points.
+The design points considered are listed in Table 3.

-5.4 Design variables and constraints
+5.4 Design Variables and Constraints

-Design variables include the angle-of-attack, as well as geometric degrees of freedom provided by the free-form and axial deformation geometry control systems shown in Fig. 2.
-For the CTW100, the parameterised wing and horizontal tail are each embedded within FFD volumes with 12 and 4 FFD-volume cross-sections, respectively, each consisting of 11 FFD-volume control point pairs.
+Design variables include the angle of attack, as well as geometric degrees of freedom provided by the free-form and axial deformation geometry control systems shown in Figure 2.
+For the CTW100, the parameterized wing and horizontal tail are each embedded within FFD volumes with 12 and 4 FFD-volume cross-sections, respectively, each consisting of 11 FFD-volume control point pairs.
 For the wing, these provide twist and section shape design variables, while for the horizontal tail, section shape design variables are omitted to maintain a symmetric design, and the twist design variables are linked across the FFD volume to provide incidence angle control.
 Axial curves are positioned at the quarter chord of each FFD volume, and hence each lifting surface, which define the local coordinate system for the twist and section shape design variables.

 A similar setup is used for the SBW100.
-The FFD volume of the wing consists of 19 FFD-volume cross-sections for the same number of cross-sections per unit span, with additional cross-sections introduced near the wing-strut junction to provide sufficient geometric control for addressing the transonic interference effects.
+The FFD volume of the wing consists of 19 FFDvolume cross-sections for the same number of cross-sections per unit span, with additional cross-sections introduced near the wing-strut junction to provide sufficient geometric control for addressing the transonic interference effects.
 Additional FFD volumes are also included to embed the main and vertical strut surfaces, as well as the transition strut, which connects the end of the main strut to the start of the vertical strut.
-These strut segments are shown in the inset of Fig. 2(b).
+These strut segments are shown in the inset of Figure 2b.
 As with the CTW100, each FFD-volume cross-section consists of 11 control point pairs, which provide twist and section shape design variables for the wing and strut.
 The incidence angle of the horizontal tail is also included as a design variable, and axial curves are positioned at the quarter chord of each lifting surface.